Public information on fuel supply

 Australia is importing from multiple countries who are continuing to refine and export fuel, with the Government working with industry to secure additional volumes.

-Forward orders for fuel imports scheduled to arrive in the next four weeks are generally within normal levels, with reduced volumes for jet fuel and petrol responding to lower demand.
+Sufficient forward orders for fuel imports are scheduled to arrive in the next four weeks, with volumes responding to lower demand.
+Industry reports that demand for fuel is lower than normal and there are no concerns in meeting current requirements.
 Domestic refining of fuel is continuing despite some disruptions at the Geelong refinery, with its output expected to return to over 90% of capacity in June.

-Stocks of fuel are at normal levels offering some buffer if future challenges emerge.
+Stocks of fuel are higher than average, offering some buffer if future challenges emerge.

 Fuel and crude oil prices